 "There ain't no Easter Bunny and 'Al Qaeda' ain't in Iraq, Mr. Bush.
 It was very cute, on the week of the September 11 memorials, to tie the death of your Anbar toy-boy to bin Laden's Saudi hijackers.
 But it's a lie.
 Yes, there is a group of berserkers who call themselves 'Al Qaeda in Mesopotamia.'
 But they have as much to do with the real Qaeda of bin Laden as a Rolling Stones 'tribute' band has to do with Mick Jagger."

 At times, simply displaying the images of the public relations swindles that the Bush junta pulled off was the best way to expose their perfidy.
-Since Bush's announcement of "mission accomplished," thousands of American service personnel have died in Iraq --so Bush's pals could steal their oil.
+After Bush's announcement of "mission accomplished," thousands of American service personnel continued to die in Iraq --so Bush's pals could steal Iraq's oil.

 The Perennialist "judo" operation below began with a person's inspiration that American citizens were not comprehending the treachery and depravity of the Bush junta and therefore weren't responding with appropriate outrage.
 Note that the title is "Ode to the People," not "Ode to Bush."
 In other words, it was not a direct, emotion-driven attack against a vile opponent but a stimulation of the people against enemies who are murdering them.